swiftlang/swift/docs/LibraryEvolution.rst

 - Reordering members.
 - Removing any non-public, non-versioned member.
 - Changing the body of any methods, initializers, or accessors.

+.. admonition:: TODO

+    How does "adding any new member" square with the restrictions on adding initializers to classes?
+Are they inherently convenience initializers?

+    What about everything else?
+New members in protocols can result in new overrideable members in classes.
+How does that work?

 Operators